Get the Most Out of Android with These Apps

 3c Toolbox, formerly known as Android Tuner, provides users with a ton of diagnostic and tweaking tools that savvy users can employ to improve the health of their system.
 The toolbox includes a task manager; you can also backup or restore APKs, check on CPU governor or adjust system settings such as SD cache size.
 There's also a wealth of diagnostic data to view.
 As with any app that tinkers with system settings, be careful of what you tinker with in 3c Toolbox and do your research before changing anything.

-Greenify basically puts an app in a state of hibernation, where it's unable to access system resources or bandwidth or run background processes.
-However, Greenify allows you to run an app normally in the foreground when explicitly called by the user without any extra fuss.
+Greenify basically puts an app on your Android phone in a state of hibernation, where it's unable to access system resources or bandwidth or run background processes.
+However, Greenify allows you to run an app normally in the foreground when you explicitly select it without any extra fuss.
 If you've got memory or battery hogs that keep draining resources in the background, don't bother with a task-killer when you can just Greenify it.
-Just don't do that to your alarm clock or messenger, unless you want them to stop working.
+Just don't do that to your alarm clock or messaging app, unless you want them to stop working.

 AnTuTu Benchmark (Free)